thunlp/OpenKE/README.md

 We welcome any issues and requests for model implementation and bug fix.

+## Experimental Settings

+For each test triplet, the head is removed and replaced by each of the entities from the entity set in turn.
+The scores of those corrupted triplets are first computed by the models and then sorted by order.
+Then, we get the rank of the correct entity.
+This whole procedure is also repeated by removing those tail entities.
+We report the proportion of those correct entities ranked in the top 10/3/1 (Hits@10, Hits@3, Hits@1).
+The mean rank (MRR) and mean reciprocal rank (MRR) of the test triplets under this setting are also reported.

+Because the some corrupted triplets may be in the training set and validation set.
+In this case, those corrupted triplets may be ranked above the test triplet, but this should not be counted as an error because both triplets are true.
+Hence, we remove those corrupted triplets appearing in the training, validation or test set, which ensures the corrupted triplets are not in the dataset.
+We report the proportion of those correct entities ranked in the top 10/3/1 (Hits@10 (filter), Hits@3(filter), Hits@1(filter)) under this setting.
+The mean rank (MRR (filter)) and mean reciprocal rank (MRR (filter)) of the test triplets under this setting are also reported.

+More details of the above-mentioned settings can be found from the papers [TransE](http://papers.nips.cc/paper/5071-translating-embeddings-for-modeling-multi-relational-data.pdf), [ComplEx](http://proceedings.mlr.press/v48/trouillon16.pdf).

+For those large-scale entity set, to corrupt all entities with the whole entity set is time-costing.
+Hence, we also provide the experimental setting named "[type constraint](https://www.dbs.ifi.lmu.de/~krompass/papers/TypeConstrainedRepresentationLearningInKnowledgeGraphs.pdf)" to corrupt entities with some limited entity sets determining by their relations.

 ## Experiments

-We have provided the hyper-parameters of some models to achieve the state-of-the-art performace on FB15K237 and WN18RR.
+We have provided the hyper-parameters of some models to achieve the state-of-the-art performace (Hits@10 (filter)) on FB15K237 and WN18RR.
 These scripts can be founded in the folder "./examples/".
 Up to now, these models include TransE, TransH, TransR, TransD, DistMult, ComplEx.
 The results of these models are as follows,

 |Model			|	WN18RR	|	FB15K237	| WN18RR (Paper\*)| FB15K237  (Paper\*)|
 |:-:		|:-:	|:-:  |:-:  |:-:  |